dev-11/prolific-surveys-api/README.md

 ## APIs

-The system recognises two namespaces `surveys` and `survey-responses` they expose their service related to the actual namespace.
+The api recognises two namespaces `surveys` and `survey-responses` they expose their service related to the actual namespace.

 ## Improvements

-The repositories store everything at the memory, for a production ready solution that has to change.
+The repositories store everything in the memory, for a production ready solution that has to change.
-There is no data validation at the endpoints, users can send in 0 for as the value of the user_id, or an empty string for the survey name, etc.
+There is no data validation at the endpoints, users can send in 0 as the value of the user_id, or an empty string for the survey name, etc.
 There is no consolidated error handling in the api or standardized response format.
 I would return a format like this:
 ```json5
 {